Ri-Hong/htn-2024-backend-developer-challenge/README.md

 ## Design Consinderations

 1. We don't store the the skills and ratings as an array in the participants table in order to preserve normalization.
 Normalization aims to reduce redundancy and improve data integrity by ensuring that each piece of data is stored only once.
 Working with denormalized data can cause these issues:

    - **Query Complexity**: Searching, filtering, or joining data based on values within an array can be more complex and less efficient than with normalized data.
    - **Data Integrity**: Ensuring the integrity of data within an array (e.g., no duplicates, valid values) is more challenging.
    - **Updates and Scalability**: Modifying a single element within an array requires reading and rewriting the entire array, which can be inefficient.
 As the data grows, these operations can become increasingly cumbersome and slow.

 2. We have a seperate table for Skills and a seperate junction table for the many to many relationship between participants and skills.
 We do this for the following reasons:

 - **Avoiding Redundancy**: Storing skill names directly in the ParticipantSkills table would lead to redundancy.
 The same skill name would be repeated for each participant possessing that skill, consuming more storage and potentially leading to inconsistencies (e.g., spelling errors leading to the same skill being listed under multiple variations).
 - **Data Integrity and Consistency**: A separate Skills table ensures that each skill is defined once and only once, maintaining a single source of truth.
 This approach prevents inconsistencies in skill names and makes it easier to update or correct a skill name across all associations.
 - **Efficiency**: Linking participants to skills through IDs is more efficient than using text strings.
 Integer comparisons (IDs) are faster than string comparisons (skill names), which can improve the performance of queries, especially as the dataset grows.
 - **Flexibility for Future Changes**: If we need to add more information about a skill (e.g., a description, category, or proficiency level required), having a separate Skills table makes it easier to extend the database schema without affecting the structure of other tables.
 - **Simplifying Relationships**: By using a ParticipantSkills junction table, we can easily manage many-to-many relationships between participants and skills, including storing additional information about each association, such as the rating, without complicating the schema.

 ## API Endpoints

-- `GET /users`: Get a list of all users (with optional filters for skip and pagination 100 at a time)
+- `GET /users`: Get a list of all users (with optional filters for cheked_in_only, skip and limit)
 - `GET /users/{user_id}`: Get a user by their ID.
 - `PUT /users/{user_id}`: Update a user by their ID (allows for partial updating).
 - `GET /skills`: Get a list of all skills (with optional filters for minimum and maximum frequency)
+- `PUT /users/{user_id}/checkin`: Checks the user in
+- `POST /scan`: Scans a user into an event
+- `GET /users/{user_id}/events/`: Get a list of all events that a user has been scanned into
+- `POST /hardware/{hardware_id}/signout`: Signs out a piece of hardware
+- `POST /hardware/{hardware_id}/return`: Returns a piece of hardware

 ### `GET /users`